domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Daughter, Son: God gave you a mouth.
 Learn how to use it. --Source TBD, quoted in TBD Small Town Murder podcast

-Liberté, égalité, fraternité. --Maximilien Robespierre, French lawyer (& highly influential figure of the French Revolution)
+Liberté, égalité, fraternité. --Maximilien Robespierre, French lawyer (highly influential figure of the French Revolution)

 If it ain't baroque, don't fix it. --Ms. Bach (my former music teacher)